 “Debugging” is a process that web designers and other professionals who work with computer code used to check for bugs in their code, and is an important part of the development of web products.
 Would you like a few pointers to help you do a great job of debugging?
 Here are a few of the best-kept debugging secrets that can help you thrive at web design school.

 Be Methodical When Debugging

 Computers are linear thinkers and follow very specific processes while performing a function.
 Humans aren’t quite as rigid, though, which can be an issue sometimes when doing debugging.
 People might be tempted to skip ahead through the code and miss the problem that they’re looking for.

 The secret to avoiding this is to be methodical.
-When doing debugging at web design school, read your code line by line.
+When doing web design debugging, read your code line by line.
 Be sure to take your time and focus on your work.
 Doing this will improve your odds of spotting whatever issue it is that you’re looking for, and allow you to fix the problem and progress toward completing your task.

 Become Familiar With HTTP Error Codes to Debug More Quickly

 When working with web design, it happens pretty often that a bug will result in an HTTP error code.
 These codes describe different issues that can exist along with the connection between a product, like a website, and the internet.
 They are very instructive because understanding what they mean can give you an idea of where to look in your code when debugging.
 For example, a ‘404’ error means a user is trying to follow a link on your website, but the link doesn’t lead to a real page or file.
 This might be an indication to you that the link was formatted and typed incorrectly, or that the file or page was saved to an incorrect location on the server.